drpolygon/semiautomatic/docs/tutorials/01-getting-started.md

 ## Tips

-**Git users:** When you don't specify `-i`, semiautomatic looks for input files in `input/`.
+When you don't specify `-i`, semiautomatic looks for input files in `input/`.
 When you don't specify `-o`, generated files save to `output/`.
-These directories fill up fast with media files, so add them to your `.gitignore`:
+These directories fill up fast with media files, so consider adding them to your `.gitignore`:

 ```gitignore
 input/